Table of Contents

 The Second is to make a juicy and tasty pork filling

-Home ground pork is the best for a delicious pork filling.
-Read here to learn all the basics to make a yummy pork filling.
+Home-ground pork is the best for a delicious pork filling.

 The Third is to Make Bun Wrappers

-You can make wrappers at home in two ways either by hand using a rolling pin or use a Stand Mixer (pasta machine).
+You can make wrappers at home in two ways either by hand using a rolling pin or using a Stand Mixer (pasta machine).

-This yeast dough recipe makes about 20 buns {Bao zi}.
-When use a rolling pin to make bun wrappers, divide the dough into 20 equal portions, and then work on one portion at a time.
+This recipe makes about 13 buns {Bao zi}.
+When using a rolling pin to make bun wrappers, divide the dough into 13 equal portions with each portion of dough weighing about 50 g, and then work on one portion at a time.
 Read here for a detailed step-by-step guided tutorial.

-If you own a Stand Mixer with pasta making attachment or Manual Pasta Machine, use them to roll the dough into a sheet and then cut into 4.5 inch rounds.
+If you own a Stand Mixer with pasta making attachment or a Manual Pasta Machine, use them to roll the dough into a sheet and then cut it into 4.5-inch rounds.
 Read here for more details.

 The fourth is to Wrap Buns